Is Plant-Based Collagen Really a Thing?

 Sources for natural collagen are found exclusively from animals, which appears to be bad news for vegans hoping to reap collagen’s benefits.
 So the short answer is, no, plant-based collagen is not a thing—at least not in nature.
 But there’s more to the story that potentially levels the playing field for people who are on a quest to add vegan collagen supplements to their daily routine.

 Some Call It “Vegan Collagen”

-You may have seen ads for products labeled as a vegan collagen supplement or plant-based collagen powder.
-“What is this?” you ask.
+You may have seen ads for products labeled as vegan collagen supplements or plant-based collagen powder.
+“What is plant based collagen?” you ask.
 “I thought there was no such thing as plant-based collagen.”
 You’re correct, there isn’t.
 What you’re seeing is the advertising world’s version of sleight-of-hand maneuvering.